The best time to travel to St Martin?

 3. How busy does St Maarten/St Martin get?

 The island can be busy during peak tourist months.
-The best time to visit St. Martin and St. Maarten is from April to October because this is the off season, the island has a lot less visitors and therefore the roads have less traffic, less crowded beaches, and it is easier to get reservations in the top restaurants on the island.
+The best time to visit St. Martin and St. Maarten is from April to October because this is the off season.
+The island has fewer visitors and therefore the roads have less traffic, less crowded beaches, and it is easier to get reservations in the top restaurants on the island.

 I know when I travel during busy times, I do stress about getting reservations at the best restaurants, so it definitely provides ease of mind to know that if you travel in the low season, once you book in advance you are sure to get a reservation along with a great table.